 I was born and raised here in Bellingham!
 I grew up playing soccer, basketball, and started running when I was in the 8th grade at Fairhaven Middle School.
 I ran at Sehome High School for cross country and track and got lucky enough to continue my competitive career at Washington State University.
 Now I’m back home and looking forward to getting back out on the Bellingham trails and reconnecting with the running community that I grew up around!

-I love the Nike Invincible for my easy days on the interurban and around Lake Padden and the Brooks Caldera for when I head up into the Chuckanuts or Galbraith.
+I love the Asics GT-2000 for my easy days on the interurban and around Lake Padden and the Brooks Caldera for when I head up into the Chuckanuts or Galbraith.

 Favorite Run/Running Buddy: It’s so hard to have a favorite run in town with so many amazing trails, but I love running to Raptor Ridge as I have been doing that route since I was a freshman in High School and